appscode/blog/content/post/kubedb-v2021.08.23/index.md

 * Previously, the MongoDB database docker image was maintained by KubeDB as we had to insert some scripts inside the official MongoDB image.
 But to give our users a more reliable experience, we decided to use the MongoDB official images without any modifications.
 From this release, we are using `MongoDB official docker images` for the provisioning of the MongoDB database using KubeDB.
 * Previously, KubeDB enterprise operator printed the intermediate logs of a `MongoDBOpsRequest` which flooded the KubeDB enterprise operator logs with unnecessary logs.
 Now, we’ve changed the log verbosity of the intermediate logs.
 So, the intermediate logs of the `MongoDBOpsRequest` don’t get printed anymore.
 If you want to see the intermediate logs, you can change the log level of KubeDB enterprise operator to `--v=4`.

+## Introducing Panopticon

+We wanted to collect state metrics from our various products (eg, KubeDB, Stash and other).
+But we didn't find any existing tool that would accomplish our needs.
+Kubernetes has a project called [kube-state-metrics](https://github.com/kubeops/panopticon) but it does not support collecting metrics from Kubernetes custom resources.
+Moreover, the metrics for Kubernetes native resources were predefined and there was hardly any customization options.
+So, we decided to build our own generic resource metrics exporter, named `Panopticon`, which can collect metrics from any kind of Kubernetes resources. `Panopticon` is a Kubernetes controller that watches Kubernetes resources passively and exports Prometheus metrics.
+You can find more details [here](https://blog.byte.builders/post/introducing-panopticon/).
+The `MetricsConfiguration` for KubeDB resources are published via [`kubedb-metrics`](https://github.com/kubedb/installer/tree/master/charts/kubedb-metrics) chart.

+## KubeDB Operator uses `kubedb` namespace

+In previous releases, the KubeDB documentation will show KubeDB operator deployed in `kube-system` namespace.
+From this release, we have updated the documentation to use the `kubedb` namespace for installing the operator.
+This is generally recommended to deploy operators in their own namespace instead of `kube-system` namespace.
+But you can still deploy KubeDB is the `kube-system` namespace or any other namespace you like using Helm.

 ## Changes to Community Edition

 Kubernetes v2021.08.23 Community Edition will manage database custom resources in Kubernetes `demo` namespace.
 Community Edition is feature limited and with this change we are making it clear to end users that Community Edition is primarily targeted for demo use-cases and the Enterprise Edition is targeted for production usage.
 To manage databases in any namespace, please try the Enterprise Edition.